Areas of Huddersfield: Buy-to-Let Property Investment Hotspots

 Huddersfield is a very good value property investment area overall.
 Property prices in Huddersfield are well below the England national average house price and around 20% below the nearby city of Leeds.

-According to HM Land Registry data, the average England house price is currently around £268,000.
-The average Huddersfield (Kirklees) house price is now around £167,000.
+According to the ONS, as of the end of 2023, the average England house price is currently around £285,000.
+The average Huddersfield (Kirklees) house price is now around £194,612.

 It is possible to find an even cheaper buy-to-let property in Huddersfield.
 Zoopla listings show that it is possible to buy an investment property in Huddersfield for around £50,000.